 A Brief History of DeKalb Christian Home Educators

 In 1981, the Roemhild family began homeschooling their children here in Georgia and were found guilty of breaking the compulsory attendance law.
 They appealed this decision, and in 1983 the Georgia Supreme Court overturned the decision.
-This paved the way for the Georgia State Legislature to work with homeschoolers to construct our current homeschooling law.
-SB 504 was passed in 1984.
+This paved the way for the Georgia State Legislature to work with homeschoolers to construct our current homeschooling law, SB 504, in 1984.
 With a framework for working within the system, homeschooling began to grow rapidly in Georgia.

-In the fall of 1989, DeKalb county homeschoolers joined to form a new homeschool support group, DeKalb Christian Home Educators.
+In the fall of 1989, DeKalb County homeschoolers joined to form a new homeschool support group, DeKalb Christian Home Educators.
 Ads were placed in various local newspapers, and the word quickly spread.
-The efforts were headed by Patty Williard and her husband Hank, and the group met on the first Friday of each month at Parkwood Hills Baptist Church off Covington Highway.
+Patty Williard and her husband Hank headed the efforts, and the group met on the first Friday of each month at Parkwood Hills Baptist Church off Covington Highway.
 The group services included field trips, a lending library, and a quarterly newsletter publication.
 But the group had one core value "Be reverent in behavior, sound in faith, love, patience; be teachers of good things."

 The summer of 1991 was a time for reflection and regrouping.
-New leadership wrote a statement of faith and helped with the authoring of the by-laws.
+New leadership wrote a statement of faith and authored the by-laws.
 It was decided at that time to focus on support and to meet bi-weekly for park days.
 This allowed the children to socialize and the parents to gain support without anyone feeling pressured to work on major undertakings.
-The group, under the leadership of Angela Paul, the group took on the endeavor of producing a homeschool conference in corporation with other homeschooling groups to bring national speakers such as Raymond Moore, Patrick Farenga, and Micki & David Colfax to Atlanta.
-The group began to thrive with regular field trips, park days, and a newsletter.
-Our first science fair was held at the Wesley Chapel Library, and MathFest in partnership with Clark Atlanta University.
+Under the leadership of Angela Paul, the group took on the endeavor of producing a homeschool conference in corporation with other homeschooling groups to bring national speakers such as Raymond Moore, Patrick Farenga, and Micki & David Colfax to Atlanta.
+The group thrived and offered more academic competitions including a Scripps Spelling Bee qualifier, a science fair in partnership with DeKalb County's Wesley Chapel Library, and MathFest in partnership with Clark Atlanta University.

 After leading DCHE as president for two years, Angela passed the reins to Susan Plaxco.
-Susan held the support group meetings in her home, and during her two-year tenure, the DCHE library grew, and activities for our teenagers were organized by Deanna Cauthen (nee Zimmerman).
-During this time, the first progressive dinner for our teens took place.
+Susan held the support group meetings in her home, and during her two-year tenure, the DCHE library grew, and activities for our teenagers were organized by Deanna Cauthen.
+During this time, the first progressive dinner encouraged teen engagement.
 It was also during this time that the statement of faith was evaluated, and it was reaffirmed that DCHE would be a Christian group giving support to home-educating families.

 In 1994, the leadership of the group was then passed into the hands of Sheila Bayne.
 During her leadership, DCHE began meeting at Crossroads Presbyterian Church.
-One of the functions that were solidified during Sheila's presidency was the social studies fair.
+One of the functions that were solidified during Sheila's presidency was the Social Studies Fair.
 Near the end of Sheila's term, homeschooling freedoms were in jeopardy due to several initiatives that were before the state legislature.
-DCHE was very active in meeting with representatives to ensure that these efforts did not succeed and our homeschooling rights were protected.
+DCHE was very active in meeting with Georgia representatives to ensure that these efforts did not succeed and our homeschooling rights were protected.
 It was due to this and other potential threats that the job of the legislative liaison became important.